ms-studio/glacial-indifference-webfont/README.md

 The font is loaded in CSS with the name : 'glacial-indifference-webfont'.

 When the plugin is activated, the webfont will be available, but you still need to apply the CSS.
-You could to something like this:
+You could do something like this:

 ```css
 body * {